dey-ds00/mcp-models/web-search-agent/README.md

 🔎 AI Web Search Agent (Firecrawl MCP + Gemini)

-This project is an AI-powered web search agent that leverages Firecrawl MCP for searching and retrieving web content, and Google’s Gemini 2.0 Flash API for intelligent summarization.
+This project contains an AI-powered web search agent that leverages Firecrawl MCP for searching and retrieving web content, and Google’s Gemini 2.0 Flash API for intelligent summarization.

 - Built using: